 - Occupation lists: Only jobs on the Medium and Long-Term Strategic Skills List (MLTSSL) will be available to foreign employees in the Direct Entry stream for both the ENS and RSMS categories.

-- Salary requirements: Employers will be required to pay the Australian market salary rate and meet the Temporary Skilled Migration Income Threshold ($53,900 as of 12 April 2016).
+- Salary requirements: Employers will be required to pay the Australian market salary rate.
+They also need to meet the Temporary Skilled Migration Income Threshold ($53,900 as of 12 April 2016).

-- Residency period: The transition to permanent residents has been increased to three years instead of the current two.
+- Residency period: The transition period to permanent residency will be three years instead of the current two.

 - Minimum experience: Foreign workers must prove they have at least three years of work experience relevant to the particular occupation.

-- Age limit: The age limit for applicants will be reduced from 50 years old to 45 years old at the time of application.
+- Age limit: The age limit for applicants will be 45 years instead of 50 years at the time of application.

 The big changes in 457 Visa rules impact those occupations that feature in the less favorable Short Term Skilled Occupation List.
 The biggest disadvantage being the visa does not provide a path to permanent residency.
-Doctors, however, feature in the preferred MTSSL list where they not only get four-year visa that can be renewed indefinitely but they also have the option of applying for permanent residency.
+Doctors, however, feature in the preferred MTSSL list where they not only get four-year visa (indefinitely renewable).
+They also have the option of applying for permanent residency.